 Regarding intellectual property, the Company undertakes intellectual property activities in order to improve the competitiveness of its business and contribute to its sustained growth.
-Specifically, it not only secures appropriate intellectual property but also engages in activities to use them for improving brand value and product value.
+Specifically, the Company engages in activities to enhance brand value and product value by acquiring appropriate new intellectual property rights while utilizing the intellectual property rights it owns and analytical intellectual property information more effectively in its business.
+The Company is also working to develop and strengthen the environment in which departments can organically connect with each other through intellectual properties to create new value.
 Ultimately, the Company will strengthen strategic use of intellectual property information for the purpose of planning and implementing management (business) strategies in a more effective manner and improving corporate value.